-As part of the NextGen Bus Plan, almost 50 miles of bus priority lanes have been implemented across Metro's service area.
+As part of the NextGen Bus Plan, over 70 miles of bus priority lanes have been implemented across Metro's service area.
 In 2020-2021, the primary focus was on new bus lanes in downtown LA on key streets serving multiple Metro bus lines such as Flower, Figueroa, 5th, 6th, Grand, Olive, and Aliso Sts.
-This was followed by Alvarado St (Line 2) and most recently in 2023 by Venice Bl, La Brea Av, and Sepulveda Bl.
+This was followed by Alvarado St (Line 2) and most recently in 2023 by Venice Bl, La Brea Av, and Sepulveda Bl and in 2024 the Roscoe peak period bus lanes.
 Data shows speed improvements as well as the perception of such speed improvements by riders in post-implementation surveys.
 These lanes will help support ridership recovery through increasing service reliability and decreasing bus travel times.
-They will also be complemented by additional bus priority lanes such as on Roscoe Bl (completed at the end of October 2024) and Florence Av (construction in first half of 2025) plus expanded transit signal priority and all door boarding programs also launching in first half of 2025.
+They will also be complemented by additional bus priority lanes such as Florence Av and Vermont Av (construction in CY2025) plus an expanded transit signal priority program launching in CY2025.